 During festivals such as Vesak Poya, Poson Poya Festival, and Sinhala and Tamil New Year, the size and frequency of remittances to Sri Lanka usually increase.

 Money transfer services have proved to be convenient, fast, and simple for people sending to Sri Lanka and other countries.
 Below are some of the reasons why you should try out a money transfer service provider for your next transfer.

 There are several factors that you need to bear in mind when sending money to your family and friends in Sri Lanka.

 Therefore, if you want to send money to Sri Lanka, you need to understand the remittance market, the players involved, what’s needed for you to send and receive money and the factors to bear in mind when sending.

-Sending money anywhere else in the world is as easy as sending money to Sri Lanka.
-If you're looking to send money to another country, here is the list of the most popular destinations.
+Sending money anywhere else in the world is as easy as sending money to the Sri Lanka.
+If you’re looking to send money to another country, here is the list of the most popular destinations.

 Jonathan is the founder and editor of MoneyTransfers.com.
 Jonathan is highly experienced in the currency transfer market, having previously worked in the FX trading industry, alongside being an avid traveller.
 Using his knowledge he identified a need for transparency and further education to help people save money on their money transfers, leading to the creation of MoneyTransfers.com